You are here:

 View a detailed bike map from Troutdale to Cascade Locks, from Cascade Locks to Hood River or from Hood River to The Dalles.

 Click on each of the segment areas below to learn more about projects and segment features!
-View a printable version of the different trail segments.
+View a printable version of the segments.

 Historic Highway Home

 Between John B. Yeon State Park and Cascade Locks (Interstate 84 exit 44) the State Trail includes great views of the Columbia River and several waterfalls.
 The "Bonneville Segment" of the State Trail is a car-free stretch of the Historic Highway located within the Waterfall Zone, which also includes segments that allow cars.

 View a detailed map of the Waterfall Zone of the Historic Highway: Troutdale to Cascade Locks

 This stretch of the Historic Highway State Trail:

 This segment includes the last 5 miles that need to be reconnected.
 Currently the only way for bicyclists to continue east from Wyeth is to travel on the shoulder of Interstate 84 (which is very narrow).
 It is within the Historic Highway "Columbia River Zone."